dariusur/MAX7219_library/README.md

 This library was tested using the STM32 NUCLEO-F446RE development board.
 In the case of another board or some unexpected errors due to different software version here is what to do:
 1. In STM32CubeIDE create a new project and go through the usual setup of the development board.
 2. In the .ioc file set up the SPI protocol the way that its shown in Fig. 2.

+dsadsawqdqw
+asdqwdqwdq
+Place the MAX7219.h and MAX7219.cpp files in Core > Inc and Core > Src folders respectively. { start=3 }
+In the main.c file add lines of code as shown in Fig. 3.
+Compile and upload code.

 <p align="center">
   <img src="https://github.com/dariusur/MAX7219_library/blob/main/images/SPI_config.png">
 </p>